 What Does a Natural Health Consultant Do?

 Natural health consultants provide information and education to people seeking alternative forms of healing and treatment.
 Ideally, a natural health consultant has a broad understanding of a variety of natural health disciplines and may recommend a specific approach of alternative healing to a client.
 Keep reading to find out more about what natural health consultants do.
-Schools offering Allied Health degrees can also be found in these popular choices.

 A natural health consultant is a professional who has extensive knowledge about natural health, herbs, vitamins, minerals, and nutrition.
 They may also be familiar with additional areas of practice, such as acupuncture or massage therapy, although the consultant may not be trained to perform these procedures.
 Natural health consultants are typically knowledgeable about ethics and legal issues in health care and what natural means of healing may be accepted or rejected by an individual's traditional practitioners.
 Natural health consultants aren't typically medical practitioners but some might hold a Doctor of Naturopathic Medicine (N.D.) degree.